Complaint Policy for Out-of-State Online Students

 - If you are not satisfied with the resolution with SFSC, the student should visit the Florida College System Complaint Procedure Information webpage for information on how to file a complaint if it is believed that the complaint warrants additional investigation.

-- If the student is not satisfied with the outcome with the Florida College System, s/he may appeal the complaint to the Post-Secondary Reciprocal Distance Education Coordinating Council (PRDEC) by sending an email to FLSARAinfo@fldoe.org.
+- If the student is not satisfied with the outcome of the Florida College System, s/he may appeal the complaint to the Post-Secondary Reciprocal Distance Education Coordinating Council (PRDEC) by sending an email to FLSARAinfo@fldoe.org.
 The Florida Department of Education also posts information about the complaint process on its website.